 Rotman also has a Finance Lab with a simulated trading floor and a self-development lab where students learn how their leadership skills can become more effective.

-“We generally encourage a global mindset because money, health and climate do not recognise borders,” Macklem says.
+“We generally encourage a global mindset because money, health, and climate do not recognize borders,” Macklem says.

 “Leaders need to better understand different ways of doing business, what local customers desire and how to build global footprints.”

 Macklem sees a growing demand for such skills from both students and employers.
 “Students today are digital natives and enjoy experiential learning,” he says.
 “Employers expect students to be rigorously trained, have strong analytical skills and be comfortable dealing with large amounts of data.
 But they are also looking for communication and creativity.”

 Tim Kastelle, MBA Director at University of Queensland Business School, is hearing the same thing from employers in Australia.
 “The MBA’s focus on basic effective management skills is still crucial and indeed can help students feel more certain in a changing world,” he states.
 “But you have to pay more attention to the big shifts in society.
 Students need to learn about how machine learning and Bitcoin fit into business models, but also acquire interpersonal skills and learn how to manage people in the new world.”